linux-genz/udk/orthus/HOWTO_flash_kernel_and_rootfs_on_eMMC.md

    *  U-Boot also supports DHCP, please look into the dhcp tool on U-Boot for more details.

-2. if link is up, then ping should work like below
+4. Verify if Orthus card can ping TFTP Server

-        ZynqMP> ping 10.0.31.150
+        ZynqMP> ping $serverip
         Using ethernet@ff0c0000 device
         host 10.0.31.150 is alive

-3. Save these settings for future reuse
+5. Save these settings for future reuse
         ZynqMP> saveenv

+### Program Linux kernel to eMMC on Orthus card

-4. Fetch kernel.img from TFTP server to kit memory at address 0x1000000 note down the addresses and # of bytes received printed at end of command
+1. Fetch kernel.img from TFTP server to kit memory at address 0x1000000 note down the addresses and # of bytes received printed at end of command

+        ZynqMP> mw.b 0x1000000 0x0 0x4000000           <--- clear the memory segment where kernel.img will be copied

 	ZynqMP> tftpboot 0x1000000 kernel.img
         Using ethernet@ff0c0000 device
         TFTP from server 10.0.31.150; our IP address is 10.0.31.147 Filename 'kernel.img'.